 The expected volatility is based on the average volatility over a period of six months prior to grant date or measurement date.

-The GSAB 10Yr Index (2022: R186 bond rate) was used to determine a risk-free interest rate at grant date or measurement date.
+The GSAB 10-year index was used to determine a risk-free interest rate at grant date or measurement date.